 Why Fraudulent Scams Work

 Scammers succeed because they offer something you may want or need, such as funds, companionship, or work opportunities.
-While some scams appeal to the human desire to get something for nothing, others appear more reasonable yet are just as costly.
+In addition, some scams appeal to the human desire to get something for nothing, others appear more reasonable yet are just as costly.

 Five Schemes To Watch For